-From February to September 2017 Paul was seconded to NHS Improvement as the Patient Safety Lead for Medical Devices and worked on a number of key projects including; Patient Safety Alert & supportive information for Neuraxial connectors and coroners reports on alcohol hand gel and portable oxygen cylinders safety.
-He is now a member of the National MDSO Editorial Board and recently appointed to NHS Improvement National Patient Safety Response Panel
+From February to September 2017 Paul was seconded to NHS Improvement as the Patient Safety Lead for Medical Devices in the UK and worked on a number of key projects including; Patient Safety Alert & supportive information for Neuraxial connectors, medical device incidents, coroners reports on alcohol hand gel and portable oxygen cylinders safety.
+He is now a member of the National MDSO Editorial Board and recently appointed to NHS Improvement National Patient Safety Response Advisory Panel.

 Paul is also a member of IPEM’s (Institute of Physics and Engineering in Medicine) Clinical Engineering Special Interest Group (CESIG), a CPD auditor and Moderator for their Clinical Technologist training programme.

 He is well published and his specialist area of infusion devices and IV therapy has helped him develop training programmes in this high risk area.
 He has shared his research work around the world and also peer reviews articles for national journals.
 He was an advisory board member for the CHI+ MED (Computers and Human Interfacing with Medical Devices) international research project looking at usability of medical devices, front panel designs, error logs and Drug Error Reduction Software (DERS)

 Paul is currently Chairman of the NAMDET board and helps develop the new website including regular posts, news updates and alerts and dealing with members queries.

 Lead Area: Secretary, Director of Finance, Regulatory Affairs and Quality Assurance